Gilbert, AZ

 Q: Will the screens be more effecive if the entire window frame is covered?

 A: This is one of the selling points of some screen shops and in my opinion is simply a sales line.
 Solar screens do help shade the window but they are still a "partial" shade.
 As long as some sun is still hitting the glass the amount of heat radiating through the window frame is negligible.
-The real problem is solar energy easily penetrates the glass and then the resulting heat is trapped inside.
-All focus should be on shading the glass, and until all the direct rays are completely blocked the thermal conductivity of the frame is a non-issue.
+The real problem is solar energy easily penetrates the glass and then is trapped inside, creating heat.
+The primary focus should be on shading the glass, and until all the direct rays are completely blocked the thermal conductivity of the frame is a minimal issue.
 Windows will never insulate like a wall, but shading the glass from direct sun can significantly reduce your cooling costs.

 (480) 659-9001